meltwater/mlabs-logger/docs/README.md

 1. `options` (*object*): Options to pass to [Bunyan].
     Also supports the following custom options.
     - `name`: The name of the logger.
 Default is `mlabs`.
+    - `t`: The [AVA] test object.
+      When provided, all logging output will be passed to `t.log`.
+      Optionally, set `t.context.logOutputMode` to select a format supported by [bunyan-formatter].
     - `logAppId` (*boolean*): Log `appid` as the `name`.
       Default is `false`.
     - `noop` (*boolean*): Log all output to [debug]